VirgilSecurity/virgil-crypto-c/docs/c_module.md

 fixed: Array with a fixed length, i.e. 'int [32]'.
 derived: Array with a derived length, i.e. 'int []'.

+length:
+    Defines length constant for the fixed array.
+Note, this attribute is ignored for other arrays.
+The length attribute is optional.

 is_const_type:
-    Defines constness of a type.
+    Defines type constness.
 The is_const_type attribute is optional.

 is_const_pointer:
-    Defines constness of a pointer.
+    Defines pointer constness.
+TODO: Define if this attribute is useless.
 The is_const_pointer attribute is optional.

 is_const_array:
-    Defines constness of an array.
+    Defines array constness .
 The is_const_array attribute is optional.

 is_const_reference:
-    Defines constness of a reference.
+    Defines reference constness.
+TODO: Define if this attribute is useless.
     The is_const_reference attribute is optional.

 name:
     Property name.
 The name attribute is required.